Components of the HDL300 system

 Voice Amplification Mode has been added to HDL300 and Dual HDL300 audio conferencing systems.
 With this addition, which is currently available in public beta, the HDL300 systems solve the problem of supporting in-room amplification of an instructor or presenter's voice, while simultaneously providing full-room microphone pickup of in-room voices.
 Please see the articles below for additional information about Voice Amplification Mode.

 External speakers can be used with the HDL300 system.
-For more information, see the does the HDL300 system support external speakers? article.
+For more information, see the Using external speakers with Nureva conferencing systems article.

 Session Initiation Protocol software options